Tuning the m68k Cost Model for the 68000

 3. Rebuild benchmarks using the new table.

 4. Measure total runtime or binary size.
+To compare the geometric mean is used compared to the original costs.

 5. If the score improves → keep the new table.